Because KRL rulesets run in the cloud, it can often be difficult to know just how to go about debugging them. Here are a few methods you can use:

 Printing Out Values

 A time-honored method of debugging code is to print out values at critical points in the program to see if they're correct.
-KRL doesn't have a "print" statement, but you can use an alert() or notify() action to put values onto a Web page.
+KRL doesn't have a "print" statement, but you can use an alert() or notify() action to put values onto a Web page when working with the Web.
 There are a few hints that will make this easier:

 - If you expect a complex value, use the encode() operator to turn the data structure into a string that can be printed.